acemonstertoys/bylaws/AMTBylaws.md

-Each director shall hold office until the next annual meeting for election of the board of directors as specified in these bylaws, and until his or her successor is elected and qualifies.
+Each director shall hold office until the next annual meeting for election of the board of directors as specified in these bylaws, and until his, her or their successor is elected and qualifies.

 SECTION 5.
 COMPENSATION